More than just an Economist

 Before relocating to the US, I volunteered for nearly ten years at the DLRG Jugend Baden, the state section of the German Lifesaving organization.
 My work focused mostly on my activity as a speaker for weekend-long seminars which followed a "train the trainer" idea.
 We worked with young adults on techniques on how to teach swimming to kids and strengthened their skills in out-of-school youth work to increase their community outreach.

-I'm currently wrapping up my dissertation work at the University of Utah.
+In Spring 2023, I wrapped up my dissertation work at the University of Utah.
 My research focuses on firms, firm behavior, and complex interactions.
 A special emphasis is on the market power and concentration of publicly listed firms in the US.

 You can find a copy of my CV here.